-Sen. Kelly Hancock and Rep. Jeff Leach have filed a pandemic liability protection bill in the Texas Legislature.
-Senate Bill 6 and House Bill 3659 provide heightened COVID liability protections for physicians, healthcare providers, healthcare institutions, and first responders for patient care and treatment during the declared COVID-19 pandemic.
-In addition, these same protections would be triggered in the event of future man-made or natural disasters.
+Sen. Kelly Hancock and Rep. Jeff Leach will soon file a pandemic liability protection bill in the Texas Legislature.
+The bill includes COVID liability protections for physicians, healthcare providers, healthcare institutions, and first responders for patient care and treatment during the declared COVID-19 pandemic.